johnpuddephatt/zerowaste/src/projects/coats.md

 call_to_action:
   title: Support our work
   content: >
-    Last year 24 local businesses supported us and we'd love more businesses to get involved this year.
+    Last year 28 local businesses supported us and we'd love more businesses to get involved this year.
 Could you support us by asking your staff to pass on the coats they no longer want or need.
+We also have volunteering opportunities to sort through the donations.
 If you'd like to support our work or collaborate with us, please get in touch by emailing info@zerowasteleeds.org.uk.
 custom_css: >
   .projects--header::before {